-On the 5th of January there's the Cabalgada de los Reyes Magos - the parade of the Three Magic Kings, an important event in the Spanish culture.
+On the 5th of January, there's the Cabalgada de Los Reyes Magos - the parade of the Three Kings, an important event in Spanish culture.

 Walking in Lanzarote is always a good idea, as the weather in January is great for this activity since the temperature allows you to be out and about even at midday when the temperatures are sometimes unbearable during the summer months.

 In our opinion, YES.